Understanding the current fees

 Moving forward, the discount will continue to be phased out, with corresponding increases in road impact fees.
 On, April 22, 2014, the fees will increase from 65% to 80% of the full amount—a total increase of 60% over the fees due today.
 On April 22, 2015, the fees due will increase from 80% to 90% of the full amount, and on January 1, 2016, the discount will expire completely.
 Thus, between April 21, 2013, and January 1, 2016, road impact fees will double, with the bulk of that increase occurring by April 22, 2014.
 These increases are independent of the annual increases in the road impact fee rates of approximately 3.5% to account for inflation.

-On April 22, 2014, the roadway impact fee will increase by 23%.
-Developers should be aware of these increases in impact fees, as substantial cost savings can be achieved through pulling building permits on April 21, 2014, which is the last day to pay fees at current rates.
-It is also worth seeing if the County is amenable to paying the impact fee prior to April 22 at the current rate, if plans have been filed but if the permit is not yet ready to issue.
-In addition, certain exemptions or credits against road impact fees may be available for a particular project or location including many uses proposed in the Downtown Miami or Brickell area.
+Developers should be aware of these increases in impact fees, as substantial cost savings can be achieved through pulling building permits on April 19 instead of April 22 (April 20 and 21 fall on Saturday and Sunday, respectively, and the last day to pay fees at current rates is therefore April 19) or, possibly paying the impact fee prior to April 22 at the current rate even though the permit is not yet ready to issue.
+In addition, as described above, certain exemptions or credits against road impact fees may be available for a particular project or location.